tc39/ecmarkdown/README.md

 Lists are written as a series of lines, each starting with a number, e.g. `1.`.
 The first list item's number determines the starting number in the output (via `<ol start="x">`); subsequent list items' numbers are ignored.

-Lists can be nested using multiples of exactly two spaces.
+Lists can be nested.
+To do so, use any number of spaces to indent; as long as the number of spaces is consistent, list items will stay together in a nested list.

 ## Inline Formatting